ccnnnie/connielok/README.md

 #### My name is Connie.
 👩🏻‍💻 I'm currently looking for a role as a Software Engineer.<br>
+📍 New York, NY
+🎓 I attended the Grace Hopper program at Fullstack Academy.
+🔌 Prior to software engineering, I was an electrical engineer in the building design and construction industry.
 📫 Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/connielok/) or check out my [website portfolio](https://www.connielok.com). <br>